MicrosoftDocs/microsoft-academic-services/academic-services/knowledge-exploration-service/tutorial-schema-design.md

 ## Build a custom publication index

-Once you're ready with your schema, we can start building a MAKES index for the linked library publications.
+Once you're ready with your schema, we can build a MAKES index for the linked library publications.

 Since the index we're building is relatively small and simple, we can build this locally on a x64 Windows machine.
-If the index you're building contains more than 10,000 entities, use cloud index build to leverage high performing machines in Azure.
+If the index you're building contains more than 10,000 entities, use the cloud index build to leverage high performing machines in Azure.
 To learn more, follow [How to create index from MAG](how-to-create-index-from-mag.md)

 >[!NOTE]
 >Regardless of what you decide to use for production index builds, the best practice is to perform a local index build to validate schema correctness during development to avoid long running failures.

 ### Validate schema using local index build

-1. Copy win-x64 version of kesm.exe to your working directory or include it in your command line PATH variable.
+1. Copy the win-x64 version of kesm.exe to your working directory or include it in your command line PATH variable.

-1. Open up a commandline console, change directory to your working directory, and build the index with the following command:
+1. Open up a commandline console, change your current directory to your working directory, and build the index with the following command:

     ```cmd
     kesm.exe BuildIndexLocal --SchemaFilePath samplePrivateLibraryData.linked.schema.json --EntitiesFilePath samplePrivateLibraryData.linked.json --OutputIndexFilePath samplePrivateLibraryData.linked.kes --IndexDescription "Linked Private Library Publications"